Natalie Alysa has always dreamed of having her own business. Now, she’s in the process of making her dreams come true.

 In 2013, Natalie moved to Toronto to study business marketing at Ryerson University.
 During university, she started a fashion blog, Pop of Black.
 She had no idea that blogging and showcasing her style on Instagram would one day become her job.
 Here, she tells us about her influencer journey, her ever-changing style, and gives us a sneak peek of her new clothing line, STRGRL.

-How did you turn blogging and your social media platforms into a career?
+How did you turn blogging and posting on your social media platforms into a career?

 It actually happened pretty organically, I didn’t really see it as something that was going to make me money.
 I honestly loved posting my outfits on social media because I love fashion and it’s just a fun way for me to express myself.
 Eventually, a brand actually reached out to me and said they would be interested in working with me and would be paying me to post on my feed.
 It was an “Aha!” kind of moment and I was like, “Oh okay.
 People would actually pay me to post.”
 That’s when I started digging deeper into the industry and I really got obsessed with it.
 I started learning about how I can turn my social media platforms into a business.
 So it wasn’t until that first brand reached out to me that I realized I can make this my job.